shanetroyan/MoreFoodMod/README.md

 v2.0 (10/29/2024)

-- Added Beer, Cheese, Onions, Ham, and Lemonade to the mod.
+- Added Cheese, Onions, Ham, and Lemonade to the mod.
 - Updated Strawberry Texture

 v1.0 (10/27/2024)